interrogator/corpkit/README.md

 #### Other stuff

 * View top results as a table via `Pandas`
-* Tools for quickly and easily generating lists of keywords, ngrams, collocates and concordances
+* Standalone tools for quickly and easily generating lists of keywords, ngrams, collocates and concordances
 * Concordance using Tregex (i.e. concordance all nominal groups containing *gross* as an adjective with `NP < (JJ < /gross/)`)
 * Randomise concordance results, determine window size, output to CSV, etc.
 * Quickly save interrogations and figures to file, and reload results in new sessions with `save_result()` and `load_result()`